-BTEC Level 1 Diploma in Sport & Active Leisure
+BTEC Level 1 Sport

 The successful award winning London Irish HITZ programme is led by Ainsley Campbell who is an energetic young sportsman who has played rugby for one of the top academies in the country.
 Ainsley is an ex-international athlete who competed for Great Britain when he was 17.
 After a serious injury cut short his career he decided to go into coaching and teaching.
 Ainsley went to Middlesex University to study Sports Development and Community Coaching where he was there he worked alongside the Tottenham Football Foundation.
 After university Ainsley became a behaviour mentor at a pupil referral unit in Slough called Haybrook.
 After finishing at Haybrook he started his journey with London Irish Hitz Programme.

 LAURA WRIGHT - SUPPORT COORDINATOR

 Hi, I’m Laura, I have been working on the Hitz programme for over a year and love what the HITZ programme stands for.
 I have had a varied career studying Art and working in Retail before to moving into education.
 I have 8 years’ experience of working on various Education & Training programmes which support in changing lives from adults to young persons, no matter how big or small.
 Hitz is a very rewarding programme and the range of enrichment activities that the participants get to experience is brilliant.
 It is definitely a great programme to be a part of and support all of the Premiership Rugby Hitz programmes.